Position

 4. Develop Leadership Skills: Take on roles that require managing teams or projects.
 This experience is crucial for a managerial position.

-5. Network and Apply: Connect with professionals in the field.
-Attend industry events and apply for managerial positions as they become available.
+5. Network and Apply: Connect with industry professionals and apply for managerial roles.
+Networking can open doors to job opportunities.

 How long does it take to become a Financial Planning Manager?